CarageaAlexandru/CarageaAlexandru/README.md

 <h1 align="center">Hi 👋, I'm Caragea Alexandru</h1>

 <h3 align="center">A passionate software developer based in London.</h3>
+<h3 align="center">I am positive, innovative, results-driven Junior Software Developer with 2 years of experience and who takes pride in the ability to effectively combine workplace objectives with personal and professional goals.
+Adept at solving various technical problems with practical solutions using various types of computer software.
+Enjoys working with a team to overcome obstacles and challenges.</h3>

 - 🔭 I’m currently working on [Nc-News-backend](https://github.com/CarageaAlexandru/News-Project-Backend)